Head-to-Head · Updated May 2026

 Zambia

 Walking safaris in Zambia's Luangwa Valley are among the finest experiences available anywhere in Africa.
-On foot with an armed professional guide (invariably deeply knowledgeable, often from the local area with decades of experience), the sensory engagement with the African bush is total — you hear, smell, and feel the environment in a way that is entirely impossible from a vehicle.
+On foot with an armed professional guide (invariably deeply knowledgeable, often from the local area with decades of experience), the sensory engagement with the African bush is total.
+You hear, smell and feel the environment in a way entirely impossible from a vehicle.
 The guiding tradition at the best South Luangwa camps (Robin Pope Safaris, Bushcamp Company, Time + Tide) produces consistently exceptional experiences.
 Night drives at South Luangwa, where leopards are frequently encountered, complement the walking days perfectly.

 Mokoro canoe safari in the Okavango Delta Botswana at sunrise